Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

 A cognitive system is an (exceedingly) complex adaptive system per excellence.
 As such it needs to be adaptive on several levels.

-Biological considerations suggest to use a network of local computational units with primary variables $\vec x_i=(x_i^0,x_i^1,...)$.
-Typically $x_i^0$ would correspond to the average firing rate and the other $x_i^\alpha$ ($\alpha=1,..$) would characterize different dynamical properties of the ensemble of neurons represented by the local computational unit as well as the (incoming) synaptic weights.
+Biological considerations suggest to use networks of local computational units with primary variables ${\veci{x}_i}=(x_i^0,x_i^1,\ldots )$.
+Typically $x_i^0$ would correspond to the average firing rate and the other $x_i^\alpha$ ($\alpha=1,\ldots$) would characterize different dynamical properties of the ensemble of neurons represented by the local computational unit as well as the (incoming) synaptic weights.

 The cognitive system, as a dynamical system, is governed by a set of differential equations, such as